thenexthub/Codira/docs/proposals/EnumStyle.rst

 the ``NSEnumNameCaseName`` convention largely because enum constants are not namespaced in Objective-C. When Cocoa associates constants with class types, it uses its normal method naming conventions, as in ``UIColor.redColor``.
-In Swift's standard library, type constants for structs follow the same convention, for example ``Int.max`` and ``Int.min``.
+In Codira's standard library, type constants for structs follow the same convention, for example ``Int.max`` and ``Int.min``.
 The literal keywords ``true``, ``false``, and ``nil`` are arguably enum-case-like and also lowercased.
 Simple enum cases are essentially static constant